story island staff

 Heather Chong – Treasurer and Public Officer

 Heather is an accountant by background which, she says, is why she usually ends up as Treasurer.
 She is a Fellow of the Australian Institute of Company Directors and Chartered Accountants of England and Wales. and sits on a number of boards.
-Her day job is Deputy Mayor of Clarence City Council.
+Her day job is being a Councillor on Clarence City Council.

 Khaled Damag – General Member

 Khaled is a graduate of the University of Tasmania, with a Business degree majoring in Finance and Business Economics.
 He is a writer and skilled bilingual communicator, and has served on Amnesty International Australia’s Youth Advisory Group.
-Khaled is currently a research and policy officer at RACT, working on advocacy projects in areas such as road safety, mobility and sustainability.
+Khaled is currently a Policy and Project officer at DPAC, working on developing and delivering policies that service the Tasmanian community across multiple programs.

 Lisa Fletcher – General Member